Student Senate Constitution and Bylaws

 Article IX – Ratification and Amendment

-Section 1: This constitution shall become effective when ratified by a majority vote of the Student Senate membership and approved by the Dean of Students.
+Section 1: This constitution shall become effective when ratified by a majority vote of the Student Senate membership and approved by the Director of Student Life.
 A majority vote shall be construed as a majority of the votes cast.

 Section 2: This constitution, when effective, shall supersede all other constitutions of the Student Senate of Eastern Oklahoma State College.